rhboot/shim-review/docs/reviewer-guidelines.md

 their boot stack and how their boot stack prevents execution of unauthenticated code?

-## Working with shim-review github issues
+## Working with shim-review GitHub issues

 Except for sending the contact verification mails (see above), please keep all communications in the issues.